MicrosoftDocs/cpp-docs/docs/atl/reference/ccomenumonstl-class.md

  A [copy policy](../../atl/atl-copy-policy-classes.md) class.

  `CollType`
- An STL container class.
+ A C++ Standard Library container class.

 ## Remarks
- `CComEnumOnSTL` defines a COM enumerator object based on an STL collection.
+ `CComEnumOnSTL` defines a COM enumerator object based on a C++ Standard Library collection.
 This class can be used on its own or in conjunction with [ICollectionOnSTLImpl](../../atl/reference/icollectiononstlimpl-class.md).
 Typical steps for using this class are outlined below.
 For more information, see [ATL Collections and Enumerators](../../atl/atl-collections-and-enumerators.md).

 ## To use this class with ICollectionOnSTLImpl: